Home Blog Page 99

 What is Search Engine Optimization (SEO)?

 Search engine optimization (SEO) is a host of techniques, approaches, and strategies to prepare your website to be found by major search engines.
 It is often compared to alchemy.
 Everyone knows what SEO experts do, but very few know how they do it.
-In fact, many SEO gurus fiercely disagree on the how part.
+Many SEO gurus fiercely disagree on the how part.
 Many tactics are available, but SEO is not a cheap endeavor, so one must be careful when allocating valuable advertising dollars.

 Valuable Content